 They are often considered as a sign of unfaithfulness because the petals can easily spread out and scatter all over the place.

 They are the flowers chosen by the Chinese people to send to funerals.
 Usually, the white iris wreaths that family members and friends send to the family of the deceased person will also have a white envelope with money which will be used as a help in order to pay for the funeral costs.
+These flowers are also commonly used in Chinese medicine.

 It is fair to say that Chinese people love their flowers and are very proud to have such diversity in their country.